-- Start with supplements — One of the best supplements you can take for high estrogen levels is organic maca.
+- Start with supplements — One of the best hormone balance supplements you can take for high estrogen levels is organic maca.
 Maca is a well known natural energizer and aphrodisiac that helps promote energy, vigor, and focus.
 But more importantly, it is a known estrogen blocker.

 - Improve your diet — One of the most effective ways to lower estrogen levels naturally is to address your diet.
 Just like you can implement a diet that supports your adrenals, you can also incorporate foods that naturally lower your estrogen.
 This includes cruciferous veggies like cauliflower and broccoli, shiitake and portobello mushrooms, and red grapes.
 These foods contain compounds like phytochemicals and natural estrogen blockers like resveratrol and proanthocyanidin.
 You can also incorporate sesame seeds, flaxseeds, and oats, which contain polyphenols.
 Research has shown that polyphenols have a positive future in preventing prostate diseases.

 - Cut out toxic products — Toxic products include any personal care or grooming products that contain parabens, sulfates, phthalates, xenoestrogens, and formaldehyde.
 Make sure to read labels carefully and match these to the CDC’s list of hormone-disrupting chemicals.